hoangghaii/nail-admin/docs/system-architecture.md

 ## Unresolved Questions

 None identified.
-Banner CRUD module architecture is complete and documented.
+Banner and Gallery CRUD module architectures are complete and documented.